MarilenaRoque/b-calendar/README.md

 > ` rspec .`

-or customize them changing the files inside the spec folder.
+or customize them by changing the files inside the spec folder.

 ### Running Locally